 We can explore your options for holding negligent third parties liable for your damages.
 If you were hurt, don’t hesitate to contact our law offices in Miami, Florida, to schedule a free consultation today.

-How Shaked Law Firm Can Help After a Construction Accident in Miami
+How Shaked Law Personal Injury Lawyers Can Help After a Construction Accident in Miami

 You work hard for a living.
 You should be able to count on safe working conditions.
 That isn’t always the case, especially for construction sites.
 If you were hurt on the job, you deserve fair compensation for your construction injuries.
 Our experienced Miami personal injury attorneys would be proud to help you recover the compensation you deserve.

-The legal team at Shaked Law Firm has over 100 years of combined experience standing up for injured workers like you.
+The legal team at Shaked Law Personal Injury Lawyers has over 100 years of combined experience standing up for injured workers like you.
 We’ve recovered tens of millions of dollars to date, including six, seven, and eight-figure awards.

-Hiring Shaked Law Firm to protect your legal rights means that you’ll have an advocate in your corner to:
+Hiring Shaked Law Personal Injury Lawyers to protect your legal rights means that you’ll have an advocate in your corner to:

 - Investigate the exact cause of your accident